arthur-r-oliveira/DotNetBuggyApp/README.md

 #### 5.3.4.
 Option D: On-Demand Dumps via Ephemeral Debug Container (kubectl debug)

-(**WORKING IN PROGRESS**, _Enabling ephemeral containers in a MicroShift cluster requires modifying its configuration to activate the EphemeralContainers feature gate.
-This is done by editing MicroShift's central configuration file and then restarting the service._)
+(**WORKING IN PROGRESS**, _Enabling ephemeral containers in a MicroShift cluster main not share the mounted volumes which blocks dotnet-dump to reach data_)

 This method allows you to dynamically inject a temporary container into an existing pod for on-demand debugging, without permanent changes to the deployment.yaml.